hellolucas/TokenScript/examples/erc20/DeFi/Login/instructions.md

 If you are using your real device, simply airdrop the canonicalized.xml file or drop the xml file with its three layout files `(shared.css, enter.en.shtml & token.en.shtml).`

 #### Debugging on Android
 As with iOS you can either use your own device or the emulator.
-- Run on Android Studio/Intellij and use your device or the emulator.
-- In the AlphaWallet settings choose 'enable dev override', allow the app access to file structure then drag and drop the file into the AlphaWallet directory at root or upload to sdcard/AlphaWallet using the Device File Explorer.
-- If the 'enable dev override' is not chosen inside the app, it will not be able to pick up files in this directory.
+Run on Android Studio/Intellij and use your device or the emulator.
+In the AlphaWallet settings choose 'enable dev override', allow the app access to file structure then drag and drop the file into the AlphaWallet directory at root or upload to sdcard/AlphaWallet using the Device File Explorer.
+If the 'enable dev override' is not chosen inside the app, it will not be able to pick up files in this directory.

-## Publishing your Tokenscript (#publishing-your-tokenscript)
+## Publishing your Tokenscript
 To test your current .tsml file, you can simply drop in onto your device with the instructions provided by step 3.
 As of now, we are serving signed tsml files from a server that the device can pull from to load into it's corresponding token card.

 If you would like to publish your own tsml file to run on this server, create a PR in [this repo](https://github.com/AlphaWallet/TokenScript-Repo) repo and we will review it.